Updated: 7 June 2022 at 4:25 p.m. Israeli time

-In the interests of the health and wellbeing of all the many pilgrims and visitors who wish to come to the Holy Land, now that the doors are open, as well as the staff of the Bahá’í World Centre, for the time being it remains necessary for all those intending to come to have coronavirus immunity, either through vaccination and boosters according to WHO standards, or Sputnik, or through recovery from coronavirus disease.
+In the interests of the health and wellbeing of all the many pilgrims and visitors who wish to come to the Holy Land, as well as the staff of the Bahá’í World Centre, for the time being it remains necessary for all those intending to come to have coronavirus immunity, either through vaccination and boosters according to WHO standards, or Sputnik, or through recovery from coronavirus disease.

 Information regarding vaccines, recovery, and PCR testing is provided below.

 As regulations may frequently change, you are strongly advised to regularly review this page, and monitor the requirements of the Bahá’í World Centre, the government of Israel, as well as the travel advisories issued by your own countries and the airlines with which you intend to travel.

 The following vaccines are recognized: